jewish cambridge

 Kosher Restaurants (Take-out and Eat-in)

-Cafe Eilat (Dairy – Pizza)
+Cafe Eilat (Dairy – Pizza, sushi)

 406 Harvard Street, Brookline